1.5 Removal of structures

 Removal of a large roadside sign

-Property owners are not required to prove that the existing structure was designed or reviewed by a Chartered Professional Engineer, but to qualify for this exemption, you must engage a Chartered Professional Engineer.
+You are not required to prove the existing structure was designed or reviewed by a Chartered Professional Engineer when it was built.

 What is exempt

-1. Removing a billboard from the side of a multi-storey apartment building.
+1. The owner removes a billboard from the side of a multi-storey apartment building.

 2. The new owner of a licensed childcare centre decides to remove a 4.5 metre high slide constructed by the previous owner.